 Students experience one of four different Guided Practice activities—Story Time, Math Chat, Learning Lab, or Z-Squad.
 Each activity is designed to help students develop in different ways.
 For example, Z-Squad helps students grow their own understanding of themselves as competent mathematicians by featuring similarly aged and diverse on-screen students working through problems and persevering through challenge.

 Students are also prompted to complete problems in their paper-based Student Notes to transfer their software-based learning and strengthen knowledge retention.
 After solving an un-scaffolded problem in their notes, students are prompted to check and correct their work.
 Students can use these notes as a reference throughout the remainder of the lesson and during future learning.
 There are typically 3–4 problems in a Guided Practice experience, and one usually includes paper Student Notes.
-Student Notes for each Mission are included in Zearn Workbooks or can be downloaded and printed individually from teacher accounts.
+Student Notes for each Mission are included in Zearn Notes Books or can be downloaded and printed individually from teacher accounts.